 A sour liquid made form distilled grain alcohol mainly used in pickling foods and found in many cleaning agents to remove grease, calcium deposits and to clean windows and floors.

 A tree or shrub of temperate climates that typically has narrow leaves, bears catkins, and grows near water.
 Its pliant branches yield osiers for basketry, and its wood has various uses.

-Warm season grass that forms a very dense carpet.
-Used for lawns, lawn games and entertaining.
-Zoysia lawns are among the first to green up in spring.
+Warm season wiry grass used for lawns and among the first of the grasses to green up in the spring.